jiashenyue/github-mini-lesson/README.md

   - **Demonstrating Technical Familiarity**
     - Including a GitHub profile on your CV demonstrates a level of technical familiarity, even if you're not a coder.
 Employers appreciate individuals who are comfortable using modern tools and platforms.

+### Workflow in GitHub of GEO 242

+1. GAC will provide an **upstream repositor**y for each course project to be **forked**
+2. Each student forks the upstream repository and creates a **branch** from the `main`
+3. Each student works in their branch
+4. Class showcase and vote for the best work
+5. After necessary revisions (if needed), the best work will create a **pull request** and be merged into the upstream repository

 ## For non-coders